Arcadia-Science/2022-actin-prediction/README.md

-# Predicting the actin-ness of a protein using multiple computational criteria
+# Predicting whether a new protein fits into the conserved actin family using multiple computational criteria

 ## Purpose of this repository